frazierd/DailyRetroJournal/resources/designDocument.md

 - Path parameter: entryId.
 - Response: Success message.

-5. `PostHashtagToEntry:`
+5. `GetHashtagsToUser`
-- POST /entries/{entryId}/hashtags
-  Add a hashtag to a specific journal entry.
-- Path parameter: entryId (ID of the journal entry).
-- Request body: Hashtag to be added.
-- Response: Update entry details.

-6. `GetHashtagsToEntry`
-   -GET /hashtags
+- GET /hashtags
-   Retrieve a list of previously used hashtags.
+Retrieve a list of hashtags previously used by the user.
-- Response: Success status code (e.g., 200 OK) response body containing an array of previously used hashtags.
+- Response: Success status code (e.g., 200 OK) response body containing list of previously used hashtags (clickable) from that user's history,  that are sorted by alphabetical order.

 The Journal entries and collections of hashtags are stored in DynamoDB.

 The Daily Retro Journal provides a web interface for users to access and manage their journal entries and tagging functionality, utilizing Cognito to validate users based on the unique emailID

-The main page will populate a list of previous journal entry summaries (title and date) as well as a button for a new entry.
+The main page will populate a list of previous journal entry summaries (date, partial content) as well as a button for a new entry.
 It will also provide links to find and use recommended hashtags (stretch goal)